 - Wisconsin State Courts

-- Kirsten successfully worked with the WBA to revise the new Wisconsin securities statutes to remove a provision that would have adversely impacted the traditional business of community banks in this state, and to assist in the drafting of Wisconsin’s recent crowdfunding statute.
+- Kirsten successfully worked with the WBA to revise the new Wisconsin securities statutes to remove a provision that would have adversely impacted the traditional business of community banks in this state, and to assist in the drafting of Wisconsin’s crowdfunding statute.

 - Kirsten assists real estate development groups in connection with many aspects of their developments, including the formation documents, commercial loan negotiation and documentation, and raising investment capital.